-How I became a friend of Fairbank Carpenter I no longer remember, but we soon became inseparable and I spent more time with him than with any of my other playmates.
-He derived as much pleasure as I did from the untamed wild world.
+How I became a friend of Fairbank Carpenter I no longer remember but we soon became inseparable and I spent more time with him than with any of my other playmates.
+He derived the as much pleasure as I did from the untamed wild world.
 We explored the woods and the Skokie swamps and hunted for bird's nests together.
-It was with him that I discovered that witchhazel blooms in the fall after the leaves have dropped.
-The inconspicuous flowers that grow on the bare branches would go unnoticed were it not for the four, narrow yellow petals that give each blossom a spidery appearance.

-The east porch of my house was enclosed in winter with plate glass panels replaced by screens in the summer.
-Plate glass was a death trap for birds to whom the porch appeared to be an open space through which they could fly.
-As a warning that there was an invisible barrier, pieces of paper were taped to the middle of each panel, but in spite of this precaution, occasionally a bird would break its neck against the glass.
-Sometimes we had the most colorful birds mounted by a taxidermist in Chicago, and sometimes father prepared skin specimens for me.
-Guns have a lethal fascination for boys because the temptation to take a shot at anything that moves is almost irresistible.
-Fairbank owned a beebe gun and on almost the first day after it was given to him - I believe it was a birthday present - we went hunting to try it out.
+It was with him that I discovered that witch-hazel blooms in the fall after the leaves have dropped.
+The inconspicuous flowers that grow on the 90 xxxxxxxx bare branches would appear unnoticed were it not for the four, immyxmarrawxxpeiaiax narrow yellow petals that give each blossom a spidery appearance.
+The east porch of my house was enclosed in winter with plate glass panhels replaced by screens in the summer.
+Was Plate glass manxbe a death trap for birds to whom the porch appeared to be an open space through which they could fly.
+As a warning that there was an invisible barrier pieces of paper were taped to the middle panel of each/but in spite of this precaution occasionally a bird would break its neck byxflying against the glass.
+Sometimes we had the birds with the (most colorful) plumage mounted by a taxedermist in Chicago and sometimes father prepared skin specimenss for me.
+Guns have a lethal fascination for boys because the temptation to take a shot at anything that move f is almost irresistable.
+Fairbank owned a beebe gun and on almost the first day after it was given to him -I believe it was a birthday present - we went hunting to try it out.
 It proved miraculously and shockingly efficient when Fairbank shot a sapsucker in his front yard.
-There we were with a dead bird, still warm, proof of callous wantonness that we could not carelessly discard, so we decided to ask my father to skin it, telling him we had found it.
+There we were with a dead bird, still Carelessia warm, proof of callous wantonness that we could not heartlessly discard, so we decided to take xitxie my father to skin it, telling him we had found it.
 During the skinning he found the lead pellet and not suspecting us of being the killers said that the bird had been shot.
 I remember my uncomfortable feeling of guilt, not only for killing the bird, but for the deception we had practiced.
 That experience did not, however, end our hunting exploits which we were shamed into permanently giving up some days later.
-I had found a blue jay!s nest in a bush at the foot of our drive on Sheridan Road.
+I had found a blue jay's nest in a bush at the foot of our drive on Sheridan Road.
 The female bird incubating her eggs was so fearless one could almost touch her.
-For some inexplicable reason, Fairbank and I had the macabre urge to shoot her on her nest at close range.
-While we were taking aim, a car came by and the driver seeing what we were up to stopped and gave us a terrific bawling out, saying that shooting birds was wrong and to shoot a bird on her nest utterly disgraceful, that we should be reported to our parents.
-That episode was the ray of truth that struck home, shamed us, and much to our unacknowledged relief saved the bird's life.
-From then on our interest in shooting ceased to be an attractive sport except for sporadic target practice.
+For some inexplicable reason Fairbank and I had the macabre urge to shoot her on her nest at close range.
+While we were taking aim a car came by and the driver seeing what we were up to stopped and gave us a saying terrific bawling out, Athat shooting birds was wrong and to shoot a disgraceful bird on her nest utterly shameful, that we should be reported to our That episode was the ray of truth that struck home, shamed parents. unacknowledged After From then on us and much to our relief saved the birds life. to be an attractive sport our interest in shooting wanna ceased except for sporadic target practice.